Westbury High School (Houston): The 2010s

 In 2010 HISD acquired two apartment complexes in poor condition in order to expand Westbury.

 In 2011 the Brays Oaks district expanded.
 Westbury High School became a part of the district.

-In 2014 the district announced that the school will encourage all of its students to take Advanced Placement courses.
+In 2014 the district announced that the school would encourage all students to take Advanced Placement courses.

 Area residents believed that HISD wanted to acquire two more apartment complexes to further expand Westbury, and HISD officials told area residents that they planned to acquire the Westbury Manor Apartments.
 By 2014 they discovered that the 2012 bond did not specify purchasing additional complexes; residents started an online petition to ask HISD to acquire those complexes.
 In January 2015 HISD board members rejected acquiring the Westbury Manor Apartments.

-Jason Catchings became the principal of Westbury in the 2014–2015 school year; He used served as the principal of Scarborough High School for a three-year period.
+Jason Catchings became the principal of Westbury in the 2014–2015 school year; He had served as the principal of Scarborough High School for a three-year period.

-As part of the 2012 Bond the school is scheduled to have a $48 million renovation to be completed in 2018.
+As part of the 2012 bond, the school was scheduled to have a $48 million renovation, to be completed in 2018.

-In April 2015 an HISD spokesperson stated that the district was investigating an incident where a substitute teacher was asked to pass all of his/her students with grades of 80 or above.
+In April 2015, an HISD spokesperson stated that the district was investigating an incident in which a substitute teacher was asked to pass all students with grades of 80 or above.
 An HISD report stated that Catchings was responsible for the order, and the district reassigned him while the district's director of high schools, Justin Fuentes, temporarily took Catchings's position.
 The HISD board fired Catchings, who planned to file an appeal.
 Catchings was replaced by Susan Monaghan, who had been the principal of Pin Oak Middle School.

 Neighborhoods served by Westbury

 Areas zoned to Westbury High include:

 Many neighborhoods in southwest Houston, including almost all of Westbury, Post Oak Manor, Marilyn Estates, Willowbend, most of Willow Meadows, Glenshire, Parkwest, Maplewood South, about half of the Westwood subdivision, and parts of Brays Oaks (Fondren Southwest), as well as the Harris County portion of the city of Missouri City.

 In 1970 the Westwood subdivision, along with some other White communities, was rezoned from Westbury to Madison High School because of a court ruling.
-By 1990, Westbury was about 50% Black, 25% White, 15% Hispanic, and 10% Asian while Madison was 1% White.
+By 1990, Westbury was about 50% Black, 25% White, 15% Hispanic, and 10% Asian, while Madison was 1% White.
 In 1992 an attendance boundary shift occurred but Westwood was still in the Madison zone.
 The Westwood community advocated for a rezoning to Westbury, and after the community gave a presentation to the HISD board, the board unanimously rezoned the community to Westbury.

 As of 2006 many middle and upper class residents of the Westbury attendance zone do not send their children to Westbury; usually they send their children to Bellaire High School, Lamar High School, or private schools.